Home

 Integrations¶

-Built-in plugins provide integrations with external services.
-All integrations are pluggable — see plugin authoring to add your own.
+Built-in plugins provide integrations with external services, and they're all pluggable — see plugin authoring to add your own.

 | Integration | What it does |